CCOSTAN/Home-AssistantConfig/README.md

 * [Etekcity Outlets](http://amzn.to/2efNoBP)
 * [Door Sensors (AEON Labs)](http://amzn.to/2e3xDxY)
 * Nintendo Wii
 * Emulated Hue pushes all Switch, Group and scene information to Alexa for First Class Control!
+[Broked!
+Worked for literally long enough for me to clear out all my devices in Alexa. :( ]

 **Automations:**
 * Guest mode to disable certain interior automations.
 Trigger via Alexa & IFTTT.